Small Business Loan Rates for October 2023

 8. Equipment Financing

 Businesses that use equipment to operate often turn to equipment loans for the purchase of equipment that uses the equipment as collateral.
-Business owners must have very good to excellent credit, but limited paperwork is necessary to get approved.
+Such machinery purchase often represents a major fixed asset in the company's balance sheet.
+Business owners must maintain very good to excellent credit, but limited paperwork is only necessary to get approved for this lump sum loan.

 Product Overview